 Sleeping bags are generally more restrictive.
 I cannot stand being constrained within a mummy sleeping bag.
 Also as a side sleeper, I struggled a lot with the limited room of mummy sleeping bags.

-Sleeping Bag Considerations
+Sleeping Bag Design Options

 Now that we know the constraints of sleeping bags in the camping blanket vs sleeping bag debate, let’s look at the best sleeping bag options for each use.